deviantfero/wpgtk/README.md

 * environment variables under `$HOME/.wallpapers/current.sh`
 * sequences under `$HOME/.wallpapers/sequences`

+## Restoring your theme on terminal Startup
+Keep in mind, this is only necessary for those terminals that do not use Xresources or Xdefaults to grab their colors.

 You can restore your theme on terminal startup by adding either of this lines to your `.bashrc`, `.zshrc` or any shell configuration file: